SeldonIO/seldon-core/docs/ambassador.md

 ## Canary Deployments

 Canary rollouts are available where you wish to push a certain percentage of traffic to a new model to test whether it works ok in production.
-You simply need to add some annotations to your Seldon Deployment resource for your canary definition.
+You simply need to add some annotations to your Seldon Deployment resource for your canary deployment.

   * `seldon.io/ambassador-weight`:`<weight_value>` : The weight (a value between 0 and 100) to be applied to this deployment.
      * Example: `"seldon.io/ambassador-weight":"25"`